TomConlin/trouble_w_triples/README.md

-This README is an attempt to replicate to some degree processes from an actual machine spread out over the last year or so but within this Docker image now.
+This README is an attempt to replicate processes which took place an actual machine over the last year or so within this Docker image now.

-To replicate this process with current data from the three repositories instead of the canned snapshots found in the directory 'rawdata' please see the Fetch_repositories.txt.
+To replicate this process with current data from the three repositories.instead of the canned snapshots found in the directory 'rawdata' please see the ~Fetch_repositories.txt~.
-(You may need more storage space than this Docker image will allow.)
+(You will need more disk storage space than this Docker image has.)

-Only keeping the fields from the repositories actually needed to replicate the counts in the paper the raw data would be about 160M uncompressed and are about 26M gzipped:
+Only keeping the fields from the repositories actually needed to replicate the studies of intrest in the triplits paper, the raw data is about 160M uncompressed and about 26M gzipped:
 	ls -1 rawdata/
 	IC_knownfilter.list						# (P.I.) curated list of institution codes
-	VN_vouchers.unl.gz						# well formed DwCT assembled from VertNet's ic cc & cn
-	locus_voucher.tab.gz					# the locus and specimen_voucher field from vertebrate GenBank divisions
-	sampleid_catalognum_bold_gbacc.tab.gz	# four fields from BOLD chordate records 2 might have DwCTs
+	VN_vouchers.unl.gz						# well formed DwCT assembled from VertNet's ic cc & cn locus_voucher.tab.gz					# the locus and specimen_voucher field from vertebrate GenBank divisions sampleid_catalognum_bold_gbacc.tab.gz	# four fields from BOLD chordate records 2 might have DwCTs

 The gziped files are write protected so we always have a pristine copy to fall back on if our experiments become unintentionally destructive.

 The easiest way to begin processing this data is with 'zcat', as in:
 	zcat rawdata/VN_vouchers.unl.gz | wc -l
 	8216424
 	zcat rawdata/locus_voucher.tab.gz  | wc -l